 Top things to do in Bratislava

 Now, let’s have a look at the top things to do in Bratislava to enjoy the city the most.
-Make sure you have comfortable walking shoes, though.
+Whether you spend one day in Bratislava or you stay a week, make sure you have comfortable walking shoes, though.
 There will be a lot of walking!

 Bratislava Castle is one of the most prominent places to visit in Bratislava.
 Towering above the city on a hilltop, the 9th Century white castle can be seen from different places in the city.